-- Reinoculating the soil if necessary with appropriate microbes.
+- Inoculating the soil with appropriate microbes if necessary.

 We protect our natural resources by:

-- Minimizing the use of fossil fuels by sweeping up our mess, not blowing it.
+- Minimizing the use of fossil fuels by using electric power tools.

-- Eliminating excessive nutrients that cause extra plant growth in waterways down stream.
+- Eliminating excessive nutrients that cause algal blooms in waterways down stream.

 - Not using neonicotinoids, which persist in the environment and harm bee health.